 Pathfinder models were used to simulate the experimental cases with a 3.6 wide corridor.
-The model with balanced flows (BFR) and occupants with defined exit directions (DML) is shown in Figure 15.
-This model corresponds to the cases with Index numbers 6-12 of Figure 14.
+The model with balanced flows (BFR) and occupants with defined exit directions (DML) is shown in Figure 13.
+This model corresponds to the cases with Index numbers 6-12 of Table 2.
 The widths of the two entry doors are always identical to each other, but the door widths change to control the density.
-The model for the BFR-SSL cases was similar.
 The red rectangles indicate the regions used to measure the speed-density results.
+The model for the BFR-SSL cases was identical, except only used the five widths given in Table 1.